 Set the curriculum content percentages

 Review and adjust the percentage assigned to each skill area

 If needed, change the values assigned using the slider bars or type in the percentage.
 When typing the percentage, the total must equal 100% to complete this action.
-When using the slider bar the system will calculate the percentages based on this visual organizer.
+Using the slider bar, the system will calculate the percentages based on this visual organizer.

 Setting the Scoring Thresholds for the reporting system